2019rcp9050-Atul/CASLE-EGFC-HCDS-ARCM-FTIEF/README.md

 ## Source Code

-The complete Python implementation of the proposed framework is provided in this repository.
+The complete Python implementation of the proposed framework is provided in:

+`full_scie_ids_analysis.py`

 ## Google Colab Notebook

-The corresponding Google Colab notebook used for the experimental implementation is provided in this repository.
+The Google Colab notebook used for the experimental implementation is provided in:

+`Full_SCIe_IDS_Analysis.ipynb`

 ## Reproducibility Materials

-The repository contains materials supporting reproducibility of the reported experiments, including:
+The repository provides the implementation and notebook required to reproduce the experimental workflow reported in the manuscript, including:

 - Data preprocessing and feature harmonization
 - Model configurations